sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 Once the SAP BTP, Kyma Runtime is entitled and enabled **and** you have enabled the Kyma module "Serverless", you can start to create your first function and microservice in Kyma.

-In this tutorial, you will use Kyma Dashboard to create a Kyma function and microservice.
+In this tutorial, you will use the Kyma Dashboard to create a Kyma function and microservice.

 ## You will learn
   - How to create a Kyma Function